 The preparation of the financial statements requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenue and expenses during the year.
 Actual results could differ from those estimates.

 (g) Government assistance:

-Government assistance related to current expenses and revenue is included in the determination of net income for the period.
+Government assistance related to current expenses and revenue is included in the determination of excess of revenue over expenses for the period.

 2. Accounts receivable: